thundergolfer/rstrace/README.md

 rstrace is a Rust implementation of `strace` for x86 Linux.
 It allows the user to trace system calls of a process or command.

-Unlike `rstrace` it can introspect NVIDIA CUDA system calls.
+Unlike `strace` it can introspect NVIDIA CUDA system calls.

 ![asciinema demo](assets/rstrace.svg)